Oslo to Bergen Train

 Seats On The Bergen Line

-The seats are beyond comfortable and recline almost halfway back — plenty of leg space and tons of overhead storage for luggage.
-All seats have power outlets, you need a power adapter, and you are all set.
+The seats are incredibly comfortable and recline almost halfway back — offering plenty of leg space and ample overhead storage for luggage.
+All seats have power outlets; you need a power adapter, and you’re all set.
 The quad seating has a table, and all seats have a footrest.
 The seats also have comfy headrests.

 The New PlusNight Lie-flat Seats

-- Seats are the following dimensions when laid completely flat: length 203 cm.
+• The seats have the following dimensions when laid completely flat: length, 203 cm.
 The width at the shoulder is 65 cm, and the chair is 81 cm at its widest.

-- A free night-time amenity pack, including a simple blanket, earplugs, and eye mask, is available in your carriage.
+• A free night-time amenity pack, including a simple blanket, earplugs, and an eye mask, is available in your carriage.

-I don’t even know where to start with this one.
+I’m not even sure where to begin with this one.
 You all know I have a thing for bathrooms!
-I am still shocked over how modern, roomy, and, most importantly, clean the bathrooms were—ventilated with built-in hand dryers.
+I was in shock over how modern, roomy, and, most importantly, clean the bathrooms were—ventilated with built-in hand dryers.

-They have purse hooks and all like something from the future.
+They have purse hooks and all sorts of things, like something from the future.
 The bathroom on the train was better than the average public restroom in the US.
-Something that made me belly laugh is a young Indian family had the same reaction.
-They said, “wow, it’s so clean.”
+Something that made me belly laugh was that a young Indian family reacted similarly.
+They said, “Wow, it’s so clean.”
 Unless you’ve ridden a train in India, you won’t get the humor in that.
 Comparing the two would be like comparing apples and oranges.

 The Café On The Bergen Line

 The train has a fantastic café.
-You can dine in or take out.
+You can dine in or take your meal to go.
 The café has a full menu.
-You can order a cooked meal or pick up a sandwich.
-There are also fresh baked goods, fruit, and many drinks choices.
+You can order a cooked meal or pick up a sandwich to go.
+There are also fresh-baked goods, fruit, and a variety of drink choices.
 You can also order beer or wine, which must be consumed inside the café.

 The Scenery During The Oslo to Bergen Train Ride

-While beautiful, I don’t know if we needed seven hours of it.
+While beautiful, I’m not sure we needed seven hours of it.
 I also can’t say it was a must.
-All in all, I was more impressed with the train than the actual scenery.
+Overall, I was more impressed with the train than the scenery.

 Yes, the train ride from Oslo to Bergen is often considered one of the most beautiful train journeys in the world, and it’s worth it.
 The 7-hour journey takes you through the stunning landscape of Norway, including the scenic mountains and fjords of western Norway.
 The train journey offers breathtaking views of the surrounding scenery and the chance to experience the rugged beauty of Norway up close.
 If you have time, I would recommend taking this train ride.